GateNLP/gateplugin-Python/docs/debug-scripts.md

-  --format FORMAT    Exchange format: json|json.gz|cjson --path PATH        File/directory path for modes file/dir --out OUT          Output file/directory path for modes file/dir -d                 Enable debugging: log to stderr --log_lvl LOG_LVL  Log level to use: DEBUG|INFO|WARNING|ERROR|CRITICAL
+  --format FORMAT    Exchange format: json|json.gz|cjson --path PATH        File/directory path for modes file/dir --out OUT          Output file/directory path for modes file/dir --config_file      Path to pass on to the script as "_config_file" kwarg.
+  --parms_file       File to use as the parms file (usually the scriptname.py.parms file) -d                 Enable debugging: log to stderr --log_lvl LOG_LVL  Log level to use: DEBUG|INFO|WARNING|ERROR|CRITICAL
 ```